 - you're pregnant and have symptoms of a UTI

-- you're caring for someone elderly who may have a UTI
+- you're caring for an older, frail person who may have a UTI

-- you have not had a UTI before
+- you have symptoms of a UTI after surgery

-- your symptoms do not improve within a few days
+- your symptoms get worse or do not improve within 2 days

 - your symptoms come back after treatment